-During the course of the Covid-19 pandemic data analyses have shown to be an impressive tool for decision makers.
-But one key question, especially at the first phase of a pandemic, is that decisions have to be made rapidly.
-At that stage, there is not enough time to gather very detailed data.
-This paper provides a new methodology introducing a dynamic approach to monitoring a pandemic with available data.
-The data used are simple reflecting the type of data almost every news reading person learned to know during the Covid-19 pandemic.
-The simplicity of the data is a mathematical statistical challenge and new missing data methodology has to be developed.
-The missing link between origin and end events in the available data call for new strategies.
-The approach presented in this paper can be used as a benchmark methodology at the beginning of a pandemic.
-The next section describes the strong connection between our work and the planing presented in \cite{Garrett:23} on behalf of the Royal Statistical Society designed to prepare future societies for success in facing collective risk situations such as the recent covid-19
+During the course of the Covid-19 pandemic{{,} data analyses have shown to be an impressive tool for decision makers.
+But at the first phase of a pandemic, decisions have to be made rapidly.
+At that stage, there is not enough time to gather detailed data.
+This paper provides a new methodology introducing a dynamic approach to monitor a pandemic with available data.
+The data used reflect the type of data almost every news{{-}}reading person learned to know during the Covid-19 pandemic.
+The simple structure of this data is a mathematical statistical challenge.
+The missing link between origin and end events in the available data calls for new strategies.
+The new methodology of this paper is introducing a dynamic extension in various directions of the recent paper \cite{Gamiz:etal:22} that provides a new technique solving this new missing-link data problem for survival analysis, and uses it on Covid-19 pandemic data.

 There is a strong connection between our work and the planning presented in \cite{Garrett:23} on behalf of the Royal Statistical Society, designed to prepare for future pandemics.
 The approach proposed in this paper can serve as a benchmark methodology at the early stages of a pandemic.
 In \cite{Garrett:23}, the Royal Statistical Society emphasizes the importance of having a robust dynamic approach capable of providing reliable early results even when detailed data are scarce.
 This is precisely the purpose of the present paper, which aims to predict measured infections and their dynamic impact on hospitalizations.

 Our approach is able to include expert knowledge input on the reproduction number, see \cite{Storvik:etal:22}, \cite{Pellis:et:al:22}, \cite{Park:et:al:20}, and others.
 With our approach, experts on the {reproduction number} do not any longer need to be experts in the overall scientific modelling of the problem.
 Their contribution can be fed into the system as expert knowledge.
 Our approach can also be used to test the accuracy of past reproduction numbers from experts.